peeringdb/docs/docs/api_specs.md

-# RESTful API Endpoints and Specifications
+# RESTful API endpoints and specifications

 ## Object types and tags